openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

     of alliance, national or consortia licenses.
 You should only add one ISIL referencing the packages.
 + **Name variants:** Abbreviations or alternative name variants.
 This is recommended for common and well-known name variants that are not included in the official name.
 Name variants can be searched.
++ **Editing and List Statuss:** In editing mode (not in creating mode) you can change the editing and list status of the package.
+  * _Editing Status:_ Here you can set the status to _Approved_ as soon as you have entered all necessary metadata of the package.
+The default value is _In progress_.
+  * _List  Status:_ Here you can set the status to _Checked_ as soon as the package title list is correct and checked.
+    The default value is _In progress_.
+You can't change the list status as long as there are open review requests appending to the package.

 Finish this step by selecting the "Next" button.